Yoga for Piriformis Syndrome

 Position: Gray (Supine/Reclined)

-This gentle twist supports lower back and hip health, complementing yoga for piriformis syndrome.
+This gentle twist supports lower back and hip health, complementing a piriformis-friendly practice.

 1. Get cozy on your back with your knees bent and feet flat on the floor.